A little about you

 What is/was the toughest part about having cancer as a young adult?

-The physical and emotional abuse that your body takes during treatments.
+The physical and emotional abuse that your body takes during treatments, especially the afterwards during recovery.

 What really helped/helps you to keep going while you were/are sick?